Ghazal 48, Verse 2

 SETS == HI; IDIOMS; MUSHAIRAH

-Another excellent mushairah verse: see {14,9} for further discussion of this concept.
-You and I are like a combination lock: after some effort and care, we click-- and then instantly we are drawn apart.
+This is another excellent mushairah verse: see {14,9} for further discussion of this concept.
+The lover and the beloved are like a combination lock: after some effort and care, they 'click'-- and then instantly they are drawn apart.
+The qufl-e abjad offers the pleasure of the proverbial 'fresh word', but it doesn't stop there, since its action too is so enjoyably suitable to the lover's plight.

 Within the verse, the maximum possible distance has been placed between tujh se , 'from you', and judaa ho jaanaa , 'to become separated'.
-Moreover, qismat has the appropriate root meaning of 'division, partition' (thus its meaning of 'share, lot; fortune, fate').
+Moreover, qismat has the appropriate root meaning of 'division, partition', as well as its usual meaning of 'share, lot; fortune, fate' (see the definition above).

 Urdu has the idiomatic X se baat ban'naa , 'to achieve a rapport with X'.
-Luckily, modern American English has (or not too long ago had) 'to click with X', a similar idiom that could hardly be improved on.
+Luckily, modern American English has (or not too long ago had) 'for X and Y to click', a similar idiom that could hardly be improved on.
 The English idiom even has the fortuitious ability to evoke the sound of an opening combination lock.
-How Ghalib would have enjoyed it!
+How Ghalib would have enjoyed that!

 Note for chronogram fans: If you're curious about the abjad system, here's more information.